graphora/graphora-fe/CONTRIBUTING.md

 Thank you for your interest in contributing to Graphora!
 We welcome contributions from the community.

+For a concise overview of project structure, commands, and workflows, read the [Repository Guidelines](AGENTS.md) before you start.

 ## Table of Contents

 - [Code of Conduct](#code-of-conduct)